stanfordinmc/stanfordinmc.github.io/index.md

-### accessing the server:
+### **accessing the server:**
-The server can be accessed through a 1.16.5 Java Edition client at lsjucraft.xyz. **You need a Java edition Minecraft account to do so.
-The server currently doesn't work on Console versions like Switch, Xbox, or iOS versions.**
+The Minecraft server can be accessed through a 1.16.5 Java Edition client at **LSJUcraft.xyz**

+You need a Java edition Minecraft account to do so.
+The server currently doesn't work on Console versions like Switch, Xbox, or iOS versions.

 There are three permissions levels in the campus world:
-- Any member of the public can access the world in adventure mode.
+- Any member of the public can access the world in adventure and spectator mode.
 - Whitelisted players can build in the world.
 (See “getting started” below).
 - Campus Moderators are granted WorldEdit permissions.
 If you’re interested in planning and directing construction projects and ensuring build accuracy, contact mbyun@stanford.edu.